Enter up to 10 numbers to calculate Greatest Common Factor (GCF / HCF/ GCD) with steps using our GCF/HCF Calculator.

 Note: GCF, GCD, and HCF are the same terms and used to represent the same concept.

-GCF calculator is an efficient GCF finder that calculates the greatest (highest) common factor of the given numbers using:
+GCF calculator / finder calculates the greatest (highest) common factor of the given numbers using:

 Apart from HCF, it also calculates the least common multiple (LCM) for the given numbers.